Course EAS 6312: Geodynamics

 Exams: There will be two equally weighted exams that will be administered during normal class hours.
 Each exam will focus on material covered since the previous exam, however knowledge of previously covered material will be expected to fully complete any exam.
 Missed exams will receive a score of zero unless approved and rescheduled beforehand.

-Your final project will be written up in journal form suitable for Geophysical Research Letters (GRL), and will be presented in a 15 minute AGU-style talk (12 minute presentation with 3 minutes of questions).
+For students in 6312, your project will be written up in journal form suitable for Geophysical Research Letters (GRL), and will be presented in a 15 minute AGU-style talk (12 minute presentation with 3 minutes of questions).
 For guidelines on document preparations for GRL submissions go to http://www.agu.org/pubs/au_contrib_rev.html.
-Grading for your project will be based on the quality of your paper (40%), presentation (40%) and participation during others' presentations (20%).
+For 6312 your project grading will be based on the quality of your paper (40%), presentation (40%), and participation during others' presentations (20%).
+For 4312 your grading will be on presentation (80%), and participation during others' presentations (20%).

 ACADEMIC HONESTY: